nimbl3/mina-rails-unicorn-nginx-god/README.md

 You can customize output of this command in lib/mina/extras.rb:33

-Just make sure you have no bash zombies, running around, eating your CPU.
+**NB!** If you're running FreeBSD, do `set :term_mode, :exec` and after running Mina make sure you have no bash zombies, running around, eating your CPU.
 Just in case...

 To deploy next release, just run

     mina vagrant deploy

+(I'm still trying to figure out a way to use vagrant config by default, if no other specified)

 If you've changed some of the config files for god/unicorn/nginx, you can upload them to server with `mina vagrant config:upload`.